3 days in Lake Mead National Recreation Area & Boulder City

 If daytime temperatures are mild, take a strenuous 5-mile hike through a scenic canyon to reach the natural hot springs along the Colorado River.
 Soak in the warm pools while you take in the stunning rock formations.
 Or, if the day's on the warmer side, relax in one of the many natural springs found in the park.

-End the day with a scenic drive along Northshore Road, stopping at viewpoints like Redstone for incredible desert landscapes.
+End the day with a scenic drive along Northshore Road, stopping at viewpoints like Redstone for incredible views of the desert landscape.
+Be sure to take plenty of photographs of the red rock formations found throughout the park.

 Hoover Dam & historic sites